 What Is Prose In Literature?
-Top 5 Examples
+7 Top Prose Examples

-Prose is any type of writing in an ordinary language without a rhyme scheme or formal metrical structure.
-Prose can take many different forms, including short stories, poetry, essays, etc. When completing a prose piece of writing, the organization of the words is essential to create a path that the reader can follow.
+Prose is any writing in an ordinary language without a rhyme scheme or formal metrical structure.
+Prose can take many forms, including short stories, poetry, and essays.
+When completing a prose piece, the organization of the words is essential to create a path the reader can follow.
 Still, there’s no need for lines to be of equal length or consider alliteration or other literary devices.

 Different Types Of Prose